Support Arts For All

 Mobility

-We ask that notice of special needs be addressed at time of ticket purchase so that we may best accommodate our guests.
+We ask that notice of special needs be addressed at the time of ticket purchase so that we may best accommodate our guests.
 For more information regarding our services, please call (757) 594-8752 or email tickets@cnu.edu.

 Education and Community Outreach

-We provide educational outreach to schools, senior centers, businesses and after school programs.
-Throughout the season, guest artists are brought into the community, reaching our neighbors in new and exciting ways through masterclasses, mini-concerts, lectures and Q&A sessions.
+We provide educational outreach to schools, senior centers, businesses, and after-school programs.
+Throughout the season, guest artists are brought into the community, reaching our neighbors in new and exciting ways through masterclasses, mini-concerts, lectures, and Q&A sessions.

 Opportunities for Christopher Newport Students

-Training the next generation of arts leaders and advocates is our responsibility.
-Through money raised in support of Arts for All, we are able to provide student work opportunities in all facets of arts administration and production.
-It is by paying it forward through mentorship that we ensure a bright future for the arts for generations to come.The program helps fund lecture-demonstrations, workshops, artist residencies and master classes, as well as provide internships and volunteer opportunities for university students.
+It is our responsibility to train the next generation of arts leaders and advocates.
+Funds raised to support Arts for All can provide student work opportunities in all arts administration and production facets.
+By paying it forward through mentorship, we ensure a bright future for the arts for generations to come.
+The program helps fund lecture demonstrations, workshops, artist residencies, and masterclasses and provides university students with internships and volunteer opportunities.

 Free and Deeply Discounted Tickets